Developing a Data Strategy

 How can I use it?

-The majority of our work developing data strategies is pulling together the disparate threads of an institution into a compelling whole.
+The majority of our work developing data strategies is pulling together the disparate threads of an organisation into a compelling whole.
 This could include existing policies around regulation, information security, business intelligence, analytics allied to a focus on what the outcomes of the strategy need to be.

-The strategy is shaped by setting the ‘rules of the road’ so being very clear and transparent about who is accountable for data, and how decisions are made to support improving the institutional data asset.
+The strategy is shaped by setting the ‘rules of the road’ so being very clear and transparent about who is accountable for data, and how decisions are made to support improving the organisational data asset.
 We recommend senior sponsor writes a forward, so the strategy can be used to communicate the rationale of why data will be treated differently, and what this actually means in practice.

 Who else is using it?

-So our approach has been to really start with the universities’ objectives, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
+So our approach has been to really start with the organisations’ objectives, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
 We have a number of templates and examples to speed this work up.

 How much does it cost?